theforeman/theforeman.org/privacy.md

 webserver (Apache) logs will contain IP addresses, timestamps, and UserAgent strings - these are log-rotated and deleted after 4 weeks.

-The website also uses Google Analytics, but we only collect anonymous data.
-IP addresses are [anonymised][GA-anonIP], and we do not use User-ID, or any linked Google product (e.g. AdWords).
-Google Analytics data is deleted after 26 months (the default for Google Analytics).

-The webserver logs and Google Analytics are used to produce aggregated statistics about the community, such as popularity of different browsers, operating system packages, plugins, etc.
+The webserver logs are used to produce aggregated statistics about the community, such as popularity of different browsers, operating system packages, plugins, etc.